broadinstitute/cellpainting-gallery/documentation/uploading_to_cpg.md

 Once the transfers are complete, either you (Imaging Platform internal) or your data champion (if external) must verify the data transferred to `staging-cellpainting-gallery` is complete.
 (Currently this is done manually, though this will be programatic in the future.)
-Once verification is complete, let a Gallery maintainer (Erin, Shantanu, Ank) know that they should initiate final transfer.
+Once verification is complete, let a Gallery maintainer (Erin, Shantanu, Ank) know that they should initiate transfer from staging to Gallery.